top of page

 Source: KFF

-Cutting Medicaid will take away health care from the very people the program was intended to protect.
+Changing Medicaid will take away health care from the very people the program was intended to protect.
 In New Hampshire, you likely know someone who receives health care through Medicaid — your friend and their young children, your parent or grandparent in a nursing home, your neighbor, waitstaff at your favorite restaurant.
-Rushed and sweeping cuts won't make health care more affordable, it will just raise costs for everyone.
+Rushed and sweeping changes won't make health care more affordable, it will just raise costs for everyone.